Diversity Makes a Difference

 Analyze Male/Female Diversity at Austin Graduate School of Theology

 Where available, the chart below includes the male to female ratio among Austin Graduate School of Theology's undergraduate students.

-The disparity between the counts of men and women at Austin Graduate School of Theology is on par with the national average.
+The disparity between the counts of men and women at Austin Graduate School of Theology is lower than the national average.